datalab-dev/covid_worksite_exposure/README.md

 ### Standardize Building Names
 The building names in the current potential worksite exposures data are not always consistent with that campus' official building names.

+**For your data:** To ensure consistency in data collection and data development, implement a controlled vocabulary for columns with a restricted list of possible entries.
+For example, you might want to use a contolled vocabulary with categorical data such as type of candy: "M&Ms", "Good & Plenty"; not "M and Ms", "Good and Plenty".
+You wouldn't want to use a contolled vocabulary for data that can take on any value such as the weight of each type of candy (1.3 or 100.783 pounds) or interview responses.

 **Possible later upgrade:** We would like to implement a fuzzy matching process on the building names to automatically match building names that are slightly different than the standard.
 This will reduce the amount of hands-on time updating the building dictionary to handle building names that don't match the campus database.